 As for the sea, it remains rather cool; however, the warmest time of year is March when the sea reaches 23 degrees.

 Other than the good weather, it is nice to come to Perth in Summer for some of its festivals like the Perth festival.
-The next one is on from February 7th to March 1st, 2020.

 Where to stay in Perth